KirilRafaylov/Programming-Basics-with-Java/README.md

-In this repo you can find all the tasks and the solutions from the following course __Programming Basics with Java__ from www.softuni.bg
+In this repo you can find all the tasks and the solutions from the following course __Programming Basics with Java__ held by www.softuni.bg
 - __Conditional Statements__
 - __For Loop__
 - __While Loop__